 Those who are attracted to Experience love a good adventure!
 They thrive when adapting to change and abhor routine.
 Their minds need to be stimulated, their hearts engaged, and their sense of adventure peaked.
 They like to learn and evolve.
 Unfortunately, they also often jump ship before completing a task, easily get frustrated, and blow into town promising ten things and only deliver on three because they are invited to Tahiti before they get around to item four.
 They are wonderful event planners, storytellers, and can come up with the most romantic and marvelous dates.

-However, most of us have one or two main Emotional Appeals and when we speak to someone, plan surprises for someone, ask someone out to a restaurant, or do pretty much anything else, it’s important to remember what those Emotional Appeals are.
+However, most of us have one or two main Emotional Magnets and when we speak to someone, plan surprises for someone, ask someone out to a restaurant, or do pretty much anything else, it’s important to remember what those Emotional Magnets are.
 Why?

 Imagine inviting someone for a trip to Bali.
 You tell them the trip will be an adventure, you’ve only booked a hotel for the first two nights, you’ll drive around the island on a scooter, and find the best beaches for surfing.